-The Board is composed of 11 members.
-The State Treasurer, the Secretary of Finance, the Director of the Office of Management and Budget, the Insurance Commissioner and the Secretary of Education serve by virtue of their position and may appoint a person to serve in their stead and at their pleasure.
-Two state employees appointed by the Governor, 1 of whom is eligible to participate in the 403b Plan.
-Four public members appointed by the Governor, all of whom are qualified to serve by reason of education or experience.
+The Board is composed of 11 members, including the State Treasurer, the Secretary of Finance, the Director of the Office of Management and Budget, the Insurance Commissioner and the Secretary of Education.
+Each may appoint a person to serve in their stead.
+Two state employees appointed by the Governor, one of whom can participate in the 403b Plan, also serve on the Board alongside four public members appointed by the Governor.

 View the members of the Plans Management Board:

 The Audit and Governance Committee has the authority to review and make recommendations to the Board about all matters related to (i) Plan audits (ii) Plan amendments, (iii) Plan-related cybersecurity issues; and other audit or governance matters pertaining to the Plans.

 Members: Committee Chair Pete Kennedy, State Treasurer Colleen C. Davis, Jerry Gallagher, Tim Snyder, John Macedo.

 Members: Committee Chair Alan Colberg; State Treasurer Colleen C. Davis, Secretary of Finance Rick Geisenberger, Todd Roselle, David Biddle.